botpress/botpress/docs/guide/docs/infrastructure/performances.md

     - ECONNRESET: 411
     - ECONNREFUSED: 1988

-You can also use [locust](https://locust.io/), a popular user simulation tool, to run a benchmark test and figure out how many simultaneous users you can accommodate.
+You can also use [k6](https://k6.io/), a popular open-source load testing tool and SaaS for engineering teams.